District 9: Plot

-Wikus takes refuge in District 9, accidentally finding Christopher and the mother spaceship's concealed command module dropship underneath his slumhouse.
-Christopher explains to Wikus that the confiscated fuel is crucial to his plan of reactivating the dropship.
-If he can get them in the dropship to the mothership, he can cure Wikus and reverse his physical transformation.
-Wikus attempts to acquire weapons from the District 9 Nigerian arms dealer Obesandjo, who wants to eat Wikus's alien arm because he believes it will grant him alien abilities.
-Wikus, however, seizes an alien weapon and, able to use it, escapes with a collection of weapons he and Christopher can use to attempt the retrieval of the alien fuel.
+Wikus takes refuge in District 9, finding Christopher and the spaceship's command module dropship concealed underneath his shack.
+Christopher explains that the confiscated fuel is needed to reactivate the dropship, which can then dock with the mothership.
+This would allow Christopher to rescue his people and return home, and cure Wikus with the equipment onboard.
+Encouraged by a phone call from his wife, Tania, Wikus steals powerful alien weapons from Obesandjo, a Nigerian crime lord who believes eating Wikus' alien arm will grant him alien abilities.

-Wikus and Christopher then force their way through MNU to the lab and retrieve the fuel.
-However, after seeing the barbaric experiments MNU has performed on his people in the lab (including a dissected Paul), Christopher tells Wikus he must return home as fast as possible for help and cannot undo Wikus' mutation until he returns in three years, due to the limited supply of the fuel.
-Enraged, Wikus knocks Christopher down and attempts to fly the dropship module to the mothership himself, but Koobus Venter's forces shoot it down.
-Venter captures Wikus and Christopher, but Obesandjo's gang ambushes the MNU convoy, seizes Wikus, and brings him to Obesandjo, who prepares to chop off Wikus' prawn arm.
+Wikus and Christopher attack MNU and retrieve the fuel from the underground lab, where Christopher is horrified by the brutal experiments MNU has performed on his people.
+Returning to the shack, Christopher decides that he must leave Earth immediately and return with help, therefore he must postpone curing Wikus' condition.
+Enraged, Wikus knocks Christopher unconscious and attempts to fly the module to the mothership, but Venter has it shot down.
+Venter captures Wikus and Christopher, but Obesandjo's gang ambushes them and abduct Wikus.

-Meanwhile, remaining hidden in the dropship, CJ remotely activates the mothership and a large mechanized battle suit located in Obesandjo's base.
-The suit guns down the Nigerians, and Wikus enters the suit and rescues Christopher from the mercenaries.
-Heading to the dropship, the two come under heavy human weapons fire, and Wikus stays behind to fend off the mercenaries, buying time for Christopher, who promises to return after three years and heal Wikus, to leave.
-After all of the other mercenaries are killed, Venter finally cripples the suit and is about to execute Wikus when slum aliens attack and dismember him alive.
-Christopher makes it into the dropship with CJ, and the dropship is levitated via a tractor beam back into the mothership, which Christopher then uses to leave Earth.
+CJ, who remained hidden in the dropship, remotely activates the mothership and a large robotic alien battle suit in Obesandjo's base.
+The suit guns down the Nigerians; Wikus enters the suit and rescues Christopher from the mercenaries.
+Heading towards the dropship, the two come under heavy fire; Wikus decides to stay behind and fend off the mercenaries, buying time for Christopher to escape, who promises to return in three years and cure Wikus.
+After all of the other mercenaries are killed, Venter finally cripples the suit, but several Prawns kill and dismember him before he can execute Wikus.
+Christopher makes it into the dropship with CJ, and the dropship is levitated via a tractor beam back into the mothership, which finally leaves Earth.

-Humanity is left to speculate whether or not Christopher will return to take all the remaining aliens back to their home world, or whether he will return to declare war on Earth.
-MNU's experiments on the alien population are exposed by Wikus' former trainee Fundiswa, who is awaiting trial for exposing the programme, and the aliens are moved to the new camp, named District 10.
-Tania finds a metal flower on her doorstep, giving her hope that Wikus is still alive, and a now fully-transformed Wikus is shown in a junkyard crafting the flower for his wife.
+Wikus disappears, MNU's experiments are exposed to the public, and the aliens are moved to a new camp named District 10.
+Tania finds a handcrafted metal flower on her doorstep, giving her hope that Wikus is still alive.
+Wikus, now fully transformed into a Prawn, is shown in a junkyard crafting more flowers for his wife.